bschulman/Data-Science-Portfolio/Facial-Emotion-Recognition/README.md

 **Model:**

-The latest model is a sequential convolutional neural network (CNN) with the following architecture:
+The final model is a sequential convolutional neural network (CNN) with the following architecture:

 Four convolutional blocks with maxpooling.